uservoice/uservoice-ios-sdk/README_master.md

     [UserVoice presentUserVoiceInterfaceWithParentViewController:self andConfig:config];

-**2. Stand-alone contact form:** Allow the user to submit a ticket without going through the other screens.
-The user doesn't even need to log in to submit a ticket.
+**2. Direct link to contact form:** Launches the regular UI, but forwards the user directly to the contact form.

     [UserVoice presentUserVoiceContactUsFormForParentViewController:self andConfig:config];